10 Fascinating Facts About Maya Angelou

 Angelou has publicly spoken about the trauma that resulted in her going mute for five years, but there is so much to be discussed about these crucial years.
 After being sexually assaulted by her mother’s boyfriend at the age of seven, the abuser was only jailed for one day.

 After telling her family about the horrific incident, a day after his release he was murdered.
-Angelou believed this to be her fault for opening her mouth and said “I thought my voice killed him; I killed that man because I told his name.
+Angelou believed this to be her fault for opening her mouth and wrote, “I thought my voice killed him; I killed that man because I told his name.
 And then I thought I would never speak again because my voice would kill anyone …”

 Angelou also credits her brother as one of the people to bring her out of this time of muteness.
 This episode in her life is recounted in I Know Why The Caged Bird Sings, a book that set records for time spent on nonfiction bestseller lists.